PWLS-ULTRA: An Efficient Clustering and Learning-Based Approach for Low-Dose 3D CT Image Reconstruction: Algorithms and Properties

 With $\{\z_j, C_k\}$ fixed, \eqref{eq:P1} for PWLS-ULTRA reduces to the following weighted least squares problem:

 where $\R_2(\x) \triangleq \beta \sum_{k=1}^{K} \sum_{j\in C_k} \tau_j \|\omg_k \P_j \x - \z_{j}\|^2_2 $.

 We solve \eqref{eq:image} using the recent relaxed OS-LALM \cite{nien:16:rla}, whose iterations are shown in Algorithm \ref{alg: ultra}.
-For each iteration $n$, we further iterate over $1\leq m \leq M$ corresponding to $M$ ordered subsets.
-The matrices $\A_m$, $\W_m$, and the vector $\y_m$ are sub-matrices of $\A$, $\W$, and sub-vector of $\y$, respectively, for the $m$th subset. $\D_{\A} \succeq \A^{T}\W\A$ is a diagonal majorizing matrix of $\A^T\W\A$; specifically we use \cite{erdogan:99:osa}
+Here, for each iteration $n$, we further iterate over $1\leq m \leq M$ corresponding to $M$ ordered subsets.
+The matrices $\A_m$, $\W_m$, and the vector $\y_m$ in Algorithm \ref{alg: ultra} are sub-matrices of $\A$, $\W$, and sub-vector of $\y$, respectively, for the $m$th subset.
+Matrix $\D_{\A} \succeq \A^{T}\W\A$ is a diagonal majorizing matrix of $\A^T\W\A$; specifically we use \cite{erdogan:99:osa}

 The gradient $\nabla \R_2(\x)= 2 \beta \sum_{k=1}^{K} \sum_{j\in C_k} \tau_j \P_j^T \omg_k^T (\omg_k \P_j \x - \z_{j})$, the (over-)relaxation parameter $\alpha \in [1, 2)$, and the parameter $\rho >0 $ decreases gradually with iteration \cite{nien:16:rla},